Inside ‘Ozark’s’ Shotgun Blast of a Series Finale—and That Tragic Death

 Ozark thus comes to its final tragedy: the death of Ruth Langmore, who faces her end with her usual take-no-shit grit and defiance, spitting at her executioner Camila, “I’m not sorry.
 Your son was a murdering bitch.
 And now I know where he got it from.”
 As arguably the most beloved character on the show, Ruth’s fate is heartbreaking, if ultimately inevitable—the byproduct of her unwise decision to be led by her heart (by murdering Javi for revenge) rather than her head (by letting it go and living to fight another day).
 That may not make it fair—Javi, after all, deserved what he got—but it is in keeping with the series’ overarching view of the world as a place ruled by those who always act in their own best interests.

-“Since when?” asks Wendy, and her sentiment is validated when Jonah—now 100% back in the fold—appears with a shotgun and aims it straight at Mel, echoing the season one finale, and bringing a proud smile to both Wendy and Marty’s lips.
-The shotgun blast that rings out over a black screen, spelling Mel’s doom and ensuring the Byrds’ triumph, reiterates what Ozark has been saying from the start: the family that stays (and slays together), succeeds together.
+“Since when?” asks Wendy, and her sentiment is validated when Jonah—now 100 percent back in the fold—appears with a shotgun and aims it straight at Mel, echoing the season one finale, and bringing a proud smile to both Wendy and Marty’s lips.
+The shotgun blast that rings out over a black screen, spelling Mel’s doom and ensuring the Byrdes’ triumph, reiterates what Ozark has been saying from the start: The family that stays (and slays together), succeeds together.